A global effort to minimize risks to food security

-A large swathe of farmland stretching across East Africa has been plagued by locusts.
-In 2020 Kenya saw its worst outbreak of the insects in 70 years.
+A large swathe of farmland stretching from East Africa through to India has been plagued by locusts over the last few months.
+Kenya has seen its worst outbreak of the insects in 70 years, with India and Pakistan hit in May.
 The UN Food and Agriculture Organisation estimates that an average-sized swarm of 40 million locusts can eat as much volume as 35,000 people¹.
 The organisation says, that uncontrolled, the insects threaten farmland in 90 countries.

 Pesticides are essential in controlling locusts.
 The early and targeted use of appropriate products prevents swarms developing and limits the amount of product needed.
 The UN FAO works with national governments and farmers to help put control measures in place as early as possible.

+The Covid-19 pandemic shows how a virus or disease can quickly spread across the world.
 Greater connectivity may bring lots of benefits, but it also increases the risk of a disease being spread.
 This can apply to crops too.
-A new strain of wheat stem rust, Ug99, was found in Uganda a little more than 20 years ago and has since spread across the globe².
+A new strain of wheat stem rust, Ug99, was found in Uganda a little more than 20 years ago and has since spread to more than 30 countries².

 The control of pests and disease is essential if the world is to be food secure.
 A 2019 study published in Nature Ecology & Evaluation calculated that disease and pests caused yield losses of more than 20% in wheat, maize, rice and soybeans³.